mhbeals/scissorsandpaste/Individual MD Entries/1812-10-03_Caledonian Mercury_105.md

                     for you to consider what further improvements they still may require.
-"Honourable Gentlemen of the Legislative Council, and Gentlemen of the House of Assembly,"From the history and experience of our mother country, we learn, that in times of actual invasion or interal commotion the ordinary course of criminal laws has been found in adequate to secure his Majesty's Government from private treachery, as well as from open disaffection ; and that at such times its Legislature has found it expedient to enact laws
+"Honourable Gentlemen of the Legislative Council, and Gentlemen of the House of Assembly,"From the history and experience of our mother country, we learn, that in times of actual invasion or internal commotion the ordinary course of criminal laws has been found in adequate to secure his Majesty's Government from private treachery, as well as from open disaffection ; and that at such times its Legislature has found it expedient to enact laws